cyrilbouharb/resume/README.md

 # Resume Website

 Welcome to the repository for my personal resume website!
 This site is designed to showcase my skills, experiences, and academic background in a clear, interactive format.
+Check out my interactive resume at this link: cyrilbouharb.github.io/resume

 ## About This Project